What is the best chainsaw helmet?

 Wielding a chainsaw is no joke.
 Debris can be flung towards your face, tree branches can fall where you don’t want them to, and sawdust can get into your eyes.

-The TR Industrial Chainsaw Helmet is a 3 in 1 hard hat.
+For your average bloke using a standard chainsaw, the TR Industrial Chainsaw Helmet is a good choice.
+Like basically all the helmets on our list, it’s 3 in 1 hard hat.
 It has a helmet, earmuffs, and visor (both mesh and plastic).

 It’s a great all-in-one solution for keeping your noggin safe while using a chainsaw, pole saw, or other scrub cutters.